rdev0rigin/ng-Dynamic-Master-Forms/README.md

 <br>
 v1.0.0

 >This is an Angular 2+ module for making forms from any object given to it.
-It reads the properties and builds another object with all the model data and initialized controls you would need for an Angular Form.
-It also has various components that are usefully reusable for building forms manually and some advanced features e.g. time travel and recursive listing.
-I made this to make my development process easier for big and repetitive form constructions.
+It reads the properties and builds another array of questions with object properties and respective values and initialized controls you would need for an Angular Form.
+It also has various input components that are reusable for building forms manually and implement undo state management (Redux Patterns).

  To Install,